Fine-tuning SmolVLA Model

 --policy.type | Policy type | smolvla | SmolVLA model type |

---policy.pretrained_path | Pretrained model path | lerobot/smolvla_base | Official pretrained model on HuggingFace |
+--policy.pretrained_path | Pre-trained model path | lerobot/smolvla_base | Official pre-trained model on HuggingFace |

---dataset.repo_id | Dataset repository ID | ${HF_USER}/my_dataset | Your HuggingFace dataset |
+--dataset.repo_id | Dataset ID | local/mylerobot3 | Use local/xxx for local training; or your-name/your-repo (Hub) |

 --batch_size | Batch size | 64 | Adjust based on VRAM, RTX 3080 recommended 32-64 |

---steps | Training steps | 20000 | Can reduce to 10000 for small datasets |
+--steps | Training steps | 20000 | Can be reduced to 10000 for small datasets |

 --output_dir | Output directory | outputs/train/smolvla_finetuned | Model save path |

---job_name | Job name | smolvla_finetuning | For logging and experiment tracking (optional) |
+--job_name | Job name | smolvla_finetuning | For logs and experiment tracking (optional) |

 Training Parameters

-| Parameter | Meaning | Recommended Value | Description |
+| Parameter | Meaning | Recommended | Description |

 |---|---|---|---|

---policy.optimizer_lr | Learning rate | 1e-4 | Can be appropriately reduced for fine-tuning |
+--policy.optimizer_lr | Learning rate | 1e-4 | Can be appropriately lowered during fine-tuning |

---policy.scheduler_warmup_steps | Warmup steps | 1000 | Learning rate warmup, stabilizes training |
+--policy.scheduler_warmup_steps | Warmup steps | 1000 | LR warmup for stable training |

---policy.use_amp | Mixed precision | true | Saves VRAM, accelerates training |
+--policy.use_amp | Use AMP | true | Saves VRAM and accelerates training |

---policy.optimizer_grad_clip_norm | Gradient clipping | 1.0 | Prevents gradient explosion |
+--policy.optimizer_grad_clip_norm | Grad clipping | 1.0 | Prevents gradient explosion |

---num_workers | Data loading threads | 4 | Adjust based on CPU core count |
+--num_workers | Data workers | 4 | Adjust based on CPU cores |

 --policy.push_to_hub | Push to Hub | false | Whether to upload model to HuggingFace (requires repo_id) |

---save_checkpoint | Save checkpoints | true | Whether to save training checkpoints |
+--save_checkpoint | Save checkpoint | true | Whether to save training checkpoints |

---save_freq | Save frequency | 5000 | Checkpoint save interval steps |
+--save_freq | Save frequency | 5000 | Interval for saving checkpoints |

-| Parameter | Meaning | Recommended Value | Description |
+| Parameter | Meaning | Recommended | Description |

 |---|---|---|---|

---policy.vlm_model_name | VLM backbone model | HuggingFaceTB/SmolVLM2-500M-Video-Instruct | Vision-language model used by SmolVLA |
+--policy.vlm_model_name | VLM backbone | HuggingFaceTB/SmolVLM2-500M-Video-Instruct | VLM model used by SmolVLA |

---policy.chunk_size | Action chunk size | 50 | Length of predicted action sequence |
+--policy.chunk_size | Action chunk size | 50 | Predicted action sequence length |

---policy.n_action_steps | Execute action steps | 50 | Number of actions actually executed each time |
+--policy.n_action_steps | Execution steps | 50 | Number of actions executed each time |

 --policy.n_obs_steps | Observation history steps | 1 | Number of historical observation frames used |